bitburner-official/bitburner-src/markdown/bitburner.darknet.getcurrentdepth.md

 </td><td>

 _(Optional)_ Optional.
 Hostname of the server to check.
 Defaults to the running script's server.
-The current depth of the server into the darknet.

 </td></tr>